Coiba National Park

-Santa Catalina is a small fishing village located three hours from Santiago and seven hours from Panama City.
+Santa Catalina is a small fishing village located two hours from Santiago and five hours from Panama City.
 It is the shortest boat ride from the mainland to Coiba Island and the National Marine Park.
 There are two small grocery stores, fruit and vegetable sellers and many hotels and restaurants that cater to all budgets.
 The nearest main town is Soná, located just over an hour away by bus.
-It is still relatively small, but there you will find larger supermarkets and facilities including a post office and internet cafés.
-There is also no ATM or bank in Santa Catalina, so make sure you bring enough cash (although by now many establishments, including us, accept credit cards as well).
+It is still relatively small, but there you will find larger supermarkets and facilities including a post office and a bank.
+Nowadays we already have a pharmacy and even a hairdresser, there is neither a doctor nor a bank, so it is important to bring the necessary cash for your stay (although many establishments, like us, already accept credit cards) and make sure that if you require a medical clearance for diving, you get this done before your arrival here.

 Santa Catalina is now also a tourist destination, and much of the small community’s income and industry is derived through tourism.
 In the high season (from December to April), hostels fill up, whilst in the low season the town feels like a sleepy village where you can lose yourself in the slow pace of life.